bethsheets/SNPcalling_tutorial/README.md

 ##UC Genomics Workshop @ Asilomar: How to call SNPs from transcriptomic data
 by the Palumbi Lab, September 2016

-About the dataset:
+###About the tutorial and dataset:

+- The Github repository for this tutorial (bethsheets/SNPcalling_tutorial) contains:
+	-  a subset of a Acropora hyacinthus transcriptome assembly (ahy.fa)
-Reads (100bp single end) from a subset of contigs from 38 Acropora hyacinthus samples from Bay and Palumbi (2014) Current Biology
+	-  a subset of contigs from 38 A. hya samples (100bp single end) in their raw format (rab-field###.fq.gz)
+	-  a meta data file with information about collection location (meta.txt)
+	- BASH (Map\_and\_callSNPs\_RNAseq.sh) and R (Basic\_SNP\_analyses.R) scripts with the full pipeline we follow below.
+	- this data from Bay & Palumbi (2014) Current Biology

-Programs needed: bowtie2, samtools, freebayes, vcflib, VCFtools, R
+- The pipeline uses the following programs: bowtie2, samtools, freebayes, vcflib, VCFtools, and R
+- Because the tutorial files are small, you can easily run this tutorial on a personal computer.
+If you're interested in using these scripts for your own data, check out the last section of the tutorial for more information.

 ###How to install programs on a personal mac to try the tutorial